enso-org/enso/docs/infrastructure/sbt.md

 'patched' compile task is implemented in [`FixInstrumentsGeneration`](../../project/FixInstrumentsGeneration.scala).

+## Native Image
+The `launcher` subproject is compiled into a native binary for each platform using Graal's Native Image.
+The command to build the native binaries is `buildNativeImage`.
+It compiles the project and runs the Native Image tool which builds the image.
+To be able to use it, the Native Image component has to be installed within the used GraalVM distribution.
+It can be installed by running `gu install native-image`.

 ## Helper Tasks
 There are additional tasks defined in the [`project`](../../project) directory.
 They are used by [`build.sbt`](../../build.sbt) to provide some additional